-The World Baseball & Softball Confederation (WBSC), with their headquarters based in Lausanne, is the international governing body for the sports of baseball and softball.
-WBSC has a membership spanning over 130 nations with over 65 million athletes participating in every continent, making it one of the most popular sports in the world.
-One of the federation’s key responsibilities is to further develop both baseball and softball worldwide.
+The World Baseball Softball Confederation (WBSC), with their headquarters based in Pully, Switzerland, is the international governing body for the sports of baseball and softball.
+WBSC has a membership spanning over 130 nations with over 65 million athletes participating, making it one of the most popular sports in the world.
+One of the federation’s key responsibilities is to develop both baseball and softball even further.
 This applies both to areas where it is already very established and areas where participation numbers are low.
-For this purpose WBSC work very closely with continental and national federations in establishing common guidelines on rules, management of competitions, support grants for elite athletes, support grants for teams and scholarships for young athletes.
+For this purpose, WBSC works very closely with continental and national federations in establishing common guidelines on rules, management of competitions, support grants for elite athletes, support grants for teams and scholarships for young athletes.
 WBSC is recognised as the sole competent authority in baseball and softball by the International Olympic Committee (IOC).